-- All staff must use face coverings in accordance with CDPH Guidance and Cal/OSHA standards - In limited situations where a face covering cannot be used for pedagogical or developmental reasons, (i.e. communicating or assisting young children or those with special needs) a face shield with a drape can be used instead of a cloth face covering while in the classroom as long as the wearer maintains physical distance from others, to the extent practicable.
-Staff must return to wearing a face covering outside of the classroom. - For staff who come into routine contact with others, CDPH recommends the use of disposable 3-ply surgical masks, which are more effective than cloth face coverings.
+- All staff are strongly recommended to wear masks in accordance with CDPH Guidance and Cal/OSHA standards - In situations where use of masks is challenging due to pedagogical or developmental reasons, (e.g., communicating or assisting young children or those with special needs), a face shield with a drape (per CDPH guidelines) (PDF) may be considered instead of a mask while in the classroom. - For staff who come into routine contact with others, CDPH strongly recommends the use of medical grade 3-ply surgical or higher grade such as N95, which are more effective than cloth face coverings.